 It really is as easy as it looks.
-Just cut out your flags (I used two of each color per letter so that the string could hide between the layers) and glue them onto the string.
+Just cut your paper into little flags (I used two of each color per letter so that the string could hide between the layers) and glue them onto the string.
 Wrap a little string around the stick and glue it in place.
 This will give you a place to tie the bunting on without it slipping down the stick.
 Fill the bottles with dried beans and stick the sticks in.

 Totally adorable, masculine, and special.
 It would make a great cake topper, too!

 What do you think?
-Could you use this bunting centerpiece for a shower or party?
+Could you use this bunting centerpiece for a baby shower or birthday party?
 How about writing F-A-L-L or G-R-A-T-E-F-U-L and using them for Thanksgiving?
 (And I said this wasn’t a fall post – what was I thinking? 😉 ) Endless possibilities!